 Rather than sending a generic Christmas card out every year, my husband and I like to send a Christmas holiday photo card to our family and friends.
 It’s a nice way to add a personal touch and to make sure long-distance friends still recognize us!
 Pretty much every year I make our Christmas photo cards at Mixbook.
-I’ve found they have huge assortment of attractive designs at reasonable prices and they’re easy to create and customize.
+I’ve found they have a huge assortment of attractive designs at reasonable prices and they’re easy to create and customize.

 Use Filters to Find Your Favorite Designs

-With Mixbook’s 1,000+ template themes including Christmas, holiday and Hannukah, I knew I needed to narrow down my card design.
-Luckily, Mixbook enabled me to sort them in a variety of ways: by the number of photos, whether they were flat or folded cards and even whether they folded from the side or top.
+With Mixbook’s 1,000+ template themes including Christmas, holiday, and Hannukah, I knew I needed to narrow down my card design.
+Luckily, Mixbook enabled me to sort them in a variety of ways: by the number of photos, whether they were flat or folded cards, and even whether they folded from the side or top.
 There are also filters for the choice of 6 trim options and five sizes, from 3.5 x 5 to 5×7 inches, as well as by whether you want foil accented cards (a big trend this year), the dominant color, orientation, and style.
 This was all a big help to me to try to find the design and layout I was looking for.

 Fast and Easy Layouts

 One issue I ran into that was my own fault: the photo I was using was very vertical and a lot of designs, regardless of what photo service you use, seem to work best where the subjects fit into a fairly square area.
 (Note to self for next year!)
 So I really needed a design with a strongish vertical frame for my photo.
 Since I could filter the design themes by one photo with a portrait orientation, it helped a lot in finding layouts with photo frames that would work.
 I also filtered by flat 5×7 card with square trim, no foil, and red as the dominant color.